-Minor In Interior Design
+Minor in Interior Design

 The minor in Interior Design is open to all students except those majoring in Interior Design.
 This minor allows students to develop knowledge in the areas of textiles, building materials, lighting, furniture design and interior space planning.
-A course counting toward this minor will not be counted toward other degree requirements.
-A course may not be used to fulfill the requirements of this minor and another minor.
-In addition to university-wide degree requirements, students must satisfy prerequisites as per this Catalog and complete all of the following courses:
+Up to two courses from a student's General Electives may be counted towards fulfilling the requirements for the minor in Interior Design In addition to university-wide degree requirements, students must satisfy prerequisites as per this Catalog and complete all of the following courses:

 Courses Credit Hours

-IDES 102 Interior Design Studio I 4
+IDES 192 Interior Design Studio II: Drawing for Interior Design 4

 IDES 214 Textiles for Interiors 3

 IDES 266 Resources and Materials 3

 IDES 351 Furniture Design 3

 IDES 363 Interior Lighting 3

-Total Minor Re equirements 16
+Total Minor Require ements 16